berkeley-dsep-infra/datahub/docs/policy/automated-communications.md

 citizens of the hub.
 It is important we provide this at crucial junctures, rather than have them find that they have run afoul of some policy unintentionally *after* the fact.

+This policy only accounts for *automated* communication with our users, triggered by specific events (such as login, archival, etc) - not manually triggered emails sent out as newsletters.

 ## Welcome email